Mstów, Silesian Voivodeship: History

 After Mstów had received its town charter, a market square was designed, with rectangular streets, whose shape has not been changed.
 The town had its local government, and despite widespread destruction following the raid of King Wenceslaus II of Bohemia (1292), it quickly recovered, with several artisan guilds being active here.
 In 1327, Mstów was visited by King Ladislaus the Short, and following this visit, for unknown reasons the post of a local starosta was transferred to the town of Olsztyn, where a castle was built.

 During the Polish–Lithuanian–Teutonic War, the Mstów monastery was a gathering point for royal troops.
 In the 15th century, Mstów had 105 houses, and remained an important location, where in 1474 Polish troops gathered under King Casimir IV, for a Silesian campaign against King of Hungary Matthias Corvinus.
 Mstów had its coat of arms and a seal, with an inscription SI - Gillum - CIYITTATIS - MSTHUOW (1564).
-At that time, and until 1795, Mstów belonged to Lelów County of Lesser Poland's Kraków Voivodeship.
+At that time, and until 1795, Mstów belonged to Lelów County in the Kraków Voivodeship in the Lesser Poland Province of the Kingdom of Poland.